 Given this, many homeowners now want homes that are located away from flood-prone areas or incorporate features that minimize the potential damage caused by these calamities.
 Homes located in highland areas near large cities are now increasingly popular, offering protection from floods while giving homeowners wonderful mountain views.

 Everyone has their own idea of what a dream home should be.
 That said, local property developers have identified a few recurring trends that tie Filipino dream homes of all styles and sizes together.
-In any case, as more Filipinos achieve prosperity, these dream homes are less likely to stay dreams and more likely to become a reality.
+In any case, as more Filipinos achieve prosperity, these dream homes are less likely to remain dreams and more likely to become realities.